dan-wright-1/Home-Analysis-Data-Prep/README.md

 ## ✅ Key Takeaways

-* Data consolidation and cleaning are critical in transforming raw data into actionable insights for investment analysis.
+* Data consolidation and cleaning are critical in transforming raw data into actionable insights for analysis.
 * Creating binary indicator columns provides a structured approach to handling categorical attributes.
 * Visual QA checks are essential in validating data consistency and identifying anomalies.
+* Data cleaning is an art as much as it is a science, balancing standard procedures with skillful judgement.

 ---